 The course is a state-required minimum of 4 hours.

 Yes.
-The registration, defensive driving course and final exam are all entirely online.
+Our registration, defensive driving course, and final exam are all 100% online.

-Click the register now button and answer a few short questions on our online registration form.
-This allows us to process your completion to the State of Michigan.
-Once you submit payment you can go straight to beginning the course!
+Simply register and answer a few short questions on our online registration form.
+This allows us to process your completion to the state.
+Once you submit payment, you can begin immediately.